KarmanjyotSingh/system-calls/README.md

 >Implemented system calls in C as a programming assignment of
 >**course** : Operating Systems and Networks ( Monsoon 21 )
+>to develop a deep understanding of the system calls

 ## Given Task